Arsenal stuns Barcelona to win the Women's Champions League

-LISBON, Portugal — (AP) — Arsenal upset defending champion Barcelona 1-0 to win the Women’s Champions League for a second time on Saturday, denying the Spanish powerhouse a fourth title in five years.
+LISBON, Portugal — (AP) — Red-and-white streamers exploded into the air as Arsenal lifted its second Women's Champions League trophy after stunning defending champion Barcelona 1-0 in the final on Saturday.

-Stina Blackstenius scored in the 75th minute of the final after being set up by fellow second-half substitute Beth Mead at Estádio José Alvalade.
+Tough defense and a goal by Stina Blackstenius in the 75th minute from a pass by fellow second-half substitute Beth Mead powered Arsenal to glory at Estádio José Alvalade.

 Arsenal’s title came 18 years after it became the first — and still the only — English club to win the top club title in women’s soccer.

-Arsenal’s players embraced on the final whistle and ran to celebrate in front of the red-and-white corner of the stands otherwise mostly dressed in Barcelona burgundy-and-blue.
+Arsenal’s players embraced on the final whistle and ran to celebrate in front of the corner of the stands where their supporters reveled in the shock result.

-“We believed from the moment our Champions League journey started,” Arsenal striker Alessia Russo told broadcaster TNT Sports.
-“We knew that we had the capabilities.
-We knew that we could be good enough.
-It was just about going and doing it.
-And we’ve done it!”
+“We knew that we had to be basically perfect to beat Barcelona, who’ve been one of the best in Europe for years," Arsenal captain Kim Little said.
+"Our players who came on today had an incredible impact.”

-Arsenal forward Mariona Caldentey, who played for Barcelona until this season, consoled Bonmatí before she stepped up to collect her medal as a four-time Champions League winner.
-Captain Kim Little and Leah Williamson lifted up the trophy and red-and-white streamers and glittering confetti shot over the podium.
+Arsenal forward Mariona Caldentey, who played for Barcelona until this season, consoled Barcelona star Aitana Bonmatí before she stepped up to collect her fourth Champions League winner's medal.
+Little and Leah Williamson raised the trophy and streamers and glittering confetti shot over the podium.

 Barcelona was the heavy favorite.
-It was aiming to become the only team other than Lyon to win three consecutive titles.
-The team led by two-time Ballon d'Or winners Aitana Bonmatí and Alexia Putellas won nine straight in the competition and blew out Wolfsburg and English champion Chelsea in the knockout rounds.
+It was aiming for a fourth title in five years and to become the only team other than Lyon to win three consecutive titles.
+The team led by two-time Ballon d'Or winners Bonmatí and Alexia Putellas won nine straight in the competition and blew out Wolfsburg and English champion Chelsea in the knockout rounds.

 But Arsenal locked down in defense — except for early in the second half — and created the best chances.
 Only two superb saves by Barcelona goalkeeper Cata Coll to deny Frida Maanum and Blackstenius kept it scoreless until Blackstenius finally beat her.